EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-and-managing-read-only-domain-controllers.md

 1. On page Select a Site, click **VNet3**, and click **Next >**.
 1. On page Additional Domain Controller Options, verify **DNS server** and **Global catalog** are activated, and click **Next >**.
 1. On page Specify the Password Replication Policy, click **Next >**.
-1. On page Delegation of RODS Installation and Administration, click **Set...**.
+1. On page Delegation of RODC Installation and Administration, click **Set...**.
 1. In Select User or Group, under **Enter the object names to select**, type **Vnet3 RODC Administrators** and click **OK**.
 1. In **Active Directory Domain Services Installation Wizard**, on page **Delegation of RODS Installation and Administration**, click **Next >**.
 1. On page Summary, click **Next >**.